ANUcybernetics/panic/README.md

 - port panic v2 code to the form components, including passing in assigns
 - maybe use cast_assoc wherever it makes sense, e.g. API tokens?
 - sort out the preloads (maybe even do them in the query wherever possible)
+- can probably simplify some of the get api token/get network code by just using the assoc on a %User{} (can still do it inside context module)
+- add `has_many :networks, Panic.Networks.Network` to user
 - add replicate models:
   - https://replicate.com/cloneofsimo/lora
   - https://replicate.com/22-hours/vintedois-diffusion